How to Get Into Harvard: Acceptance Rate and Strategies

 Tips for Applying to Harvard

-Make sure to dedicate sufficient time and effort to the supplemental essay and short answers required by Harvard.
-In the 2019-20 cycle, they are as follows:
+- Make sure to dedicate sufficient time and effort to the supplemental essay and short answers required by Harvard.
+In the 2022-23 cycle, they were as follows:

 - Please briefly elaborate on one of your extracurricular activities or work experiences.
 (50-150 words)